top of page

 Stewards Individual Placements

 Stewards Individual Placements (Stewards) is a program of Conservation Legacy.
 It offers land and water management agencies and other non-profit organizations opportunities to accomplish specific projects by providing individual placements (internships) on public lands.
-Participants work with federal agencies, tribal governments, and nonprofits building institutional capacity, developing community relationships, and supporting ecosystem health.
+Participants serve with federal agencies, tribal governments, and nonprofits building institutional capacity, developing community relationships, and supporting ecosystem health.

 Geological Soceity of America logo